websanco/liferay-learn/docs/analytics-cloud/latest/en/getting-started/quick-tour/signing-up-for-a-new-workspace.md

 # Signing Up for a New Workspace

 To start using Liferay Analytics Cloud, visit [analytics.liferay.com](https://analytics.liferay.com) and sign in with your [liferay.com](https://www.liferay.com) account email address.
 If you do not have a [liferay.com](https://www.liferay.com) account, you can also sign up for one from the login page.
+If you have not already set up multi-factor authentication for your account you are prompted to.
+See [Multi-Factor Authentication for more information](./multi-factor-authentication.md).

 Once logged in, you can either sign up for a **free trial** workspace or purchase a **paid tier** workspace by contacting sales.
 If you already have a workspace, you will also see your workspace listed after login.